aaron-grau/curic/rails/projects/rails_lite/rails-lite-i.md

 ```

 You've probably accidentally written code like this in a project at some point.
-The app probably yelled at you about a "double render" error.
+Rails probably yelled at you about a "double render" error.
 We now get to write that error.

 First, write a method named `#render_content(content, content_type)`.
 This
 should set the response object's `content_type` and `body`.
 It should